Office of Suicide Prevention community grantees

 - School-based suicide prevention: To teach youth important help-seeking behaviors for themselves and for friends in crisis, we'll continue to support youth suicide prevention by identifying partners and funding to implement Sources of Strength in Colorado schools.
 This evidence-based, primary prevention program is designed to build emotional resiliency, increase school connectedness and prevent suicide in schools.

 - Man Therapy is an online resource using “manspeak” and humor to target men at risk for depression and suicide.
 A fictional Dr. Rich Mahogany cuts through the stigma of mental health with straight talk and practical advice.
-In the first year, 273,113 people visited the award-winning site and 31,744 completed a self-assessment for depression and suicidal thoughts, anger, anxiety and substance use.
-We plan to evaluate and expand Man Therapy promotion statewide.
+Man Therapy is designed to: 1) change the way men think and talk about suicide and mental health; 2) provide men and their loved ones with tools to empower them to take control of their overall wellness; and 3) reduce the number and rate of suicide deaths among men.